yaolinli/GenS/README.md

 ## 📰 News

 - **[2025-04-30]** We open-sourced GenS(Aria-based) model, code, and dataset!
-Try it in your long video QA projects requiring fewer but more informative frame sampling.
+Try it in your long video QA projects requiring fewer but more informative frames.

 - **[2025-03-08]** Our paper "Generative Frame Sampler for Long Video Understanding" is now available on arXiv.